Sl4ck3r2/Atestat/README.md

 # Frontend

-1. Run `npm install` to install the packages
+1. Run `npm install, antd` to install the packages and antd
 2. Run `npm start` to start the frontend

 # Some notes